i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 the current or historical global NetDB, by colluding with floodfills.

-The goal is to prevent these MitMs from classifying traffic as new and existing session messages, or as new crypto vs. old crypto.
+The goal is to prevent these MitMs from classifying traffic as new and Existing Session messages, or as new crypto vs. old crypto.